 Colorful flowers and different types of trees can be found inside the garden which made it a refreshing place to stay.
 Walking around the place was not a hassle though it was drizzling when we arrived because the steps and path were stoned as you can see in the photo.

 This man-made stoned steps stairs can be found right near the entrance of the garden.

-One of the many flowers that caught my eyes.
+One of the many flowers which caught my eyes.
 Isn’t she lovely?
 If I could only take home all those plants, I would gladly do it.

 As sweet as the kissing ducks behind us.☺

 The giant wood statues are depicting the Igorots tribesmen or Cordillerans carved art woods.
-Igorots are the ethnic groups that inhabit the mountains of Luzon.
+Igorots are the ethnic groups who inhabited the mountains of Luzon.
 As you can see in the photos, those pieces of cloth they are wearing are their traditional outfits.

 This shows the Chinese-Filipino friendship relationship.
 Vibrant red and yellow colored structures in the middle of an artificial jungle.
 This picture looked like a modern forest with giant trees surrounding the vicinity.